Underground in Varanasi: Contrasts and Blasphemies

 He paused.
 He seemed to mull something over in his mind.
 Then he asked me, quite tentatively, “Are you… sure?
 Varanasi is very… Indian.
 I mean, even I…”

 His hesitation did not surprise me.
 No matter what nationality you are, upper middle class people are the ones who least understand the appeal of travelling as opposed to holidaying.
 And a top multinational corporation is often almost entirely comprised of upper middle class people.

 Sheltered, secure in long-term jobs that they are usually excellent at.
 Usually uncurious about anything not related to one’s own profession or issues of one’s own suburbia.
 There’s a reason why top multinationals have actual HR training to teach staff how to be curious about the world outside the corporation, and courses on how to see things from someone else’s point of view.
 (I’m not joking.)

 I suppose, in fairness, he meant that it would not have a lot of familiar megapolis comforts.
-Perhaps he assumed I was representative of the upper middle class demographic.
-Varanasi was the most important city of Hinduism, but not exactly the cosmopolitan business centre.
-And then there were the sanitation issues and the cows everywhere; I’ve already read about that in a couple of travel articles about Varanasi.
+Perhaps he assumed I was like any other person in the upper middle class demographic.
+Varanasi is the most important city of Hinduism, but not exactly the cosmopolitan business centre.
+And then there are the sanitation issues and the cows everywhere; I’ve already read about that in a couple of travel articles about Varanasi.

 Show me the other side